ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. image:: _static/results.jpg

-Matched Results
+Results (Matched Results)
 ---------------
-The Matched Results section displays the number of records directly returned from one or more applied filter(s).
-A simple filter example of “Time equals 500-700 CE” would return all data records with a discreet, beginning, or end date within the range of “500 - 700 CE.”
+The Results section displays **the number of records directly returned from one or more applied filter(s)**.
+A simple filter example of “Time equals 500-700 CE” would return all data records with a date within the range of “500 - 700 CE.”
 These records are matched results.
 Additional filter examples and the associated matched results are shown in the table below.

 - Insert table -